 - 1. Determine the implications at the national level3.
-This analysis will include, but not be limited to: - o differences in costs between patients or provider groups - differences in costs relating to inefficiency and costs relating to providing a necessary service that is inherently inefficient - empirical differences in the cost of providing services as a measure of whether there are legitimate and unavoidable variations in the costs of service delivery that may warrant an adjustment to the NEP. - 2.
-Adopt the Pricing Guidelines outlined in the Pricing Framework, to guide its decision-making and to ensure transparency and accountability in how it undertakes its work. - 3.
-Have regard to materiality guidelines included in the IHPA Assessing Materiality of Changes Proposed to the National Pricing Model Policy. - 4.
+This analysis will include, but not be limited to: - o differences in costs between patients or provider groups - differences in costs relating to inefficiency and costs relating to providing a necessary service that is inherently inefficient - empirical differences in the cost of providing services as a measure of whether there are legitimate and unavoidable cost variations in the delivery of public hospital services that may warrant an adjustment to the NEP. - Adopt the Pricing Guidelines outlined in the Pricing Framework, to guide its decision-making and to ensure transparency and accountability in how it undertakes its work. - 3.
+Have regard to the materiality guidelines included in the IHPA National Pricing Model Materiality Policy. - 4.
 Confirm that it does not duplicate the work of the CGC in determining relativities, as outlined in clause A48 of the Addendum.